25 Sep Birds Strike! | Oct 2019

 5) Conserve resources.

-People waste gas, electricity, and food in hundreds of small, trivial activities that they take for granted.
+People waste gas, electricity, and food in hundreds of small, trivial activities they take for granted.

 This waste costs money.
 Lots of it.